Javaabu/mobile-verification/docs/basic-usage/how-to-request-otp.md

----
-title: How to Request for OTP
-sidebar_position: 1.6
----

 # How to Request for OTP
 When you are using this package you may need to request an OTP for a user.
 Below are times when you would need to request an OTP: